tomberget/github-actions-workshop/tasks/002-other-events.md

 `main` branch, there won't be a pull request to trigger the workflow, and as such, it won't run.

+> [!TIP]
+> If you're struggling to remember the syntax for creating a workflow, you can
+> simply copy the content from the previous lesson's `hello-world.yml` file and modify
+> it to fit this lesson's requirements.

 1. Create a new branch:

    ```bash